vijaygill/wg-ui-plus/README.md

 ## Further usage (configuration)
 Now you can start expanding your setup.
 But first let's get a few terms cleared in following text.
-Target: A target is a resource your users can access.
+* Target: A target is a resource your users can access.
 It can be
   * a host (just IP address in the format A.B.C.D)
   * a host with ports (IP address with the format A.B.C.D:N1,N2,N3... where N1, N2, N3 and so on are port numbers)
   * a network address (a network address and a mask)
-Peer: A client - any device that accesses the targets via the VPN.
+* Peer: A client - any device that accesses the targets via the VPN.
-Peer-Group - just a logical group of peers which allowed/denied access to a target.
+* Peer-Group - just a logical group of peers which allowed/denied access to a target.
 Peers-Groups were implemented to help easy management of access for Peers.

+Always remember: Targets are resources.
+Peers-groups are logical groups of Peers (clients) and are added/removed from targets (to grant/deny access).
+Peers are clients are added / removed from Peer-Groups (to grant/deny access).

 Now let's take an example of your NAS which has Samba server running (port 139 and port 445 are used) on say host 192.168.0.51.
 The IP addresses used in example are, well, just examples.
 You wll need to replace those with real IP addresses.

 1. Login into the WireGuard UI Plus app.
 2. Go to Peers page (by clicking on "Peer" link under "Manage Data" section)